 24. Skills Based Routing : It is a solution in which the call routing is done to the contact center agent who has the best skills to handle the customers rather than routing to the first available agent.

 25. Text to Speech : TTS is a feature in which the computer plays back written text as spoken words.
 It is a voice synthesizer that converts text in a human like voice, enabling companies to solve their customer queries easily.
-It increases automation and enhance the customer’s experience, thereby making operational costs low.
+It increases automation and enhances the customer’s experience, thereby making operational costs low.